03, September 2021

 - Peer-assessment: In this particular assessment students are paired in a group wherein one student assesses the work of another.

 One of the most assured ways to identify a student’s outlook and state of mind is through his/her behavior and attitude in the classroom.
 The teachers must focus on the student’s development of healthy behavior and attitude towards their teachers, peers, classmates, programs of the school, and the whole school environment.
+The institutes can make use of student tracking system to get complete track record of student’s behavior in institute.

 How to Assess the Students’ Attitude?